ITINERARIES & TICKETS

 Know what you don't know about Santorini!

-15,000 people permanently live in Santorini, but millions visit it every year.
+- 15,000 people permanently live on the island, but millions visit it every year.

-According to the myth, Santorini emerged from the sea.
+- According to the myth, the island emerged from the sea.

 So, are you a history nerd?

-Keep reading to learn (almost) everything about the history of Santorini!
+Keep reading to learn (almost) everything about the history!

-Santorini was inhabited since 3,200 B.C. and its history was rather quiet during ancient times, until around 1,650 B.C.
+The island was inhabited since 3,200 B.C. and its history was rather quiet during ancient times, until around 1,650 B.C.
 This is when an enormous volcanic eruption occurred, with a serious impact on the Mediterranean basin.
-This eruption not only cut the originally round island in many pieces, creating its present form but also destroyed Akrotiri town in Santorini, covering it in ashes.
+This eruption not only cut the originally round island in many pieces, creating its present form but also destroyed Akrotiri town, covering it in ashes.
 The eruption raised tsunami waves so high, that also destroyed the Minoan towns in northern Crete.

-Today, Santorini is a volcanic island complex, which apart from the known crescent island, also includes other uninhabited islets, such as Aspronisi, Nea Kameni and Palea Kameni.
+Today, it is a volcanic island complex, which apart from the known crescent island, also includes other uninhabited islets, such as Aspronisi, Nea Kameni and Palea Kameni.

 Connected ports to Thira (Santorini)